 Good home management involves relationships, first and foremost.
 My husband and children are more important than whether or not the dishes get washed and put away promptly after every meal.
-My attitude towards them has a bigger impact than a neat and tidy kitchen cupboard.
+My attitude towards my people has a bigger impact than if we have neat and tidy kitchen cupboards.

 2. Good home management puts order into chaos.

-When the kids are doing their morning high five and regularly tackling their chores, when I have my head on straight or at least have a meal plan, when I spend time keeping our home organized, we all do better.
+When the kids are keeping up with their schoolwork and regularly tackling their chores, when I have my head on straight or at least have a meal plan, when I spend time keeping our home organized, we all do better.

 Most good things take some planning and prioritizing.
 For me, praying about it to ask God for wisdom comes first.
 Then, it’s talking with my husband.
 Between the two, I often find that what I think is important isn’t always so.

 Recently, Bryan and I had a discussion about this very topic.
 It became evident to me that I was giving precedence to things that were not as important as others.
 This was a tough conversation to have, but it was a good one as it helped me to think more clearly about the things that are best to spend my time on.

 I use my Print & Go Planner to help me assess my vision for my life and my household.
 The front section lists goals and the different areas of my life in order of importance so that I can see at a glance what I want to improve.
 Then each month, I assess how I can live those things out through projects or systems to implement.